iredmail/docs/en_US/installation/0-roadmap.md

 Features listed below have been implemented in latest development edition.

-* Supports new distribution release:
+* Supports new distribution releases:
-    + OpenBSD 6.2 (6.1 is not supported anymore)
+    + OpenBSD 6.2.
-    + Ubuntu 17.10 (14.04 LTS, 17.04 are not supported anymore.
-With latest
+    + Ubuntu 17.10

-      iRedMail-0.9.7, installation with 14.04 is only 10% of 16.04, that's why we believe it's safe to drop 14.04 now.)
+* Drop support for old distribution releases:
+    - CentOS 6
+    - Debian 8
+    - OpenBSD 6.1
+    - Ubuntu 14.04 LTS, 17.04.

-* Apache has been removed, Nginx is the only one web server available.
+* Apache has been removed, Nginx is the only one option you have.

 * Improvements:
-    - LDAP backend: Allow mail list account to use 2 attributes: member, uniqueMember.
+    - LDAP backend: Allow mailing list account to use 2 attributes: member, uniqueMember.
     - Dovecot: Log subject, sender, size in mail deliver log.
     - Amavisd: Add new sql column `maddr.email_raw` and trigger to store